 In 2017 was the first time I read Ruth Everhart’s writing.
 In The Christian Century she told her story of her first pastoral mentor.
 It was disastrous.
 Far too many clergywomen have experienced some terrible story like it: abuse, sexual misconduct, manipulation or rape.
 Far too many church members have not or do not find church to be a safe place.

 Ruth Everhart says she often gets the question: Where is a place you can point to that does this work well?
 She does not usually have a very good response.
-This workshop that we will be facilitating IS part of the response.
+This workshop IS part of the response.

-We are planning four sessions that will contribute to empowering you as a ministry leader to be ready.
+The course sessions will contribute to empowering you as a ministry leader to be ready.
 We want to support you in both prevention and response to women, children, and other adults in your congregation who say #MeToo.